wellesley-bisc195/wellesley-bisc195.github.io/lessons/Lesson01.md

 ]
 skills = [
-    "Navigate a computer file system using a command line interface", "Clone, commit to, and push from a git repository", "Use the `julia` REPL to do basic arithmatic"
+    "Navigate a computer file system using a command line interface", ] tasks = [
-]
-tasks = [
     "Completed the BISC195 entrance survey",